nicsig/config/.config/mpv/scripts/README/interSubs.md

 interpreter will be able to use the latter.

 Each python version has its own libraries.
-For  example, if  you have  python3.5 and  python3.7, and  you've installed  the library `six` with both of them:
+For example, if both python3.5 and  python3.7 are installed on your machine, and you've installed the library `six` with both of them:

     $ python3.5 -m pip install --user --upgrade six
     $ python3.7 -m pip install --user --upgrade six